swyxio/jamstack-jumpstart/notes-4hr/04 - Gatsby Themes.md

 ## Plugins on Steroids

 Configuration is a pain.
+Gatsby Themes solve this by abstracting configuration into a package you can npm install.
 We'll try some gatsby themes and see how simple it is.

 ## Demo